 Take a hike through Stimpson Nature Reserve, home to some of the oldest trees in Bellingham.
 We will pause to admire huge Douglas-firs, identify plants and animals we encounter on the trail, look for mushrooms, and see what makes old forests unique.
-Along the way we will stop for an activity or two about our role in the ecosystem and talk about how to take action on local environmental issues.
+Along the way we we’ll practice nature observation skills and talk about how to take action on local environmental issues.

 When: Sunday, November 24th, 11:00am – 4:00pm*